- The effect of the great recession on the demand for general oral health care and orthodontic care (April 2019)

 Dental market FAQs

 Among children, disparities in dental care use have been narrowing over time among income and racial/ethnic groups and between the privately and publicly insured.
-Among adults, disparities remain.
+Among adults and seniors, disparities remain.

 Top reasons adults cite for avoiding the dentist include cost, fear of the dentist, and inability to find a convenient location or appointment time.